Donor Profile

 Budget

-On September 2, 2024, the draft budget envelopes for the France's 2025 budget law were published and revealed that ODA mission funds are planned to be cut by 18%.
+On September 2, 2024, the draft budget envelopes for the France's 2025 budget law were published and revealed that ODA mission funds would be cut by EUR1.3 billion ( US$1.4 billion), one of the largest cuts in the 2025 budget.
+This cut represents a 23.3% decrease compared to 2024.
 There were few increases in the overall budget, namely for security, which increased by 7%, and defense, which increased by 6%.
-The cuts could total EUR1.1 billion (US$1.2 billion) if applied to the initial 2024 budget of EUR5.9 billion (US$6.5 billion), or EUR918 billion (US$1 billion) if based on the EUR5.1 billion (US$5.6 billion) budget that resulted from the February 2024 budget cuts.

 What are the sources of France's ODA budget?